prerender/prerender/README.md

 Prerender Service
 ===========================

 This is a node server that uses phantomjs to render a javascript-rendered page as HTML.
-It should be used in conjunction with [prerender_rails](https://github.com/collectiveip/prerender_rails) or [prerender-node](https://github.com/collectiveip/prerender-node) middleware to serve the rendered HTML to crawlers for SEO.
+It should be used in conjunction with [these middleware libraries](#middleware) to serve the rendered HTML to crawlers for SEO.
 You don't have to run this service on your own since I have it deployed on Heroku already.
 Get started in two lines of code using [Rails](https://github.com/collectiveip/prerender_rails) or [Node](https://github.com/collectiveip/prerender-node).

 This service also adheres to google's `_escaped_fragment_` proposal for AJAX calls if you use it on your website.